TheAcharya/XLKit/README.md

 - Platform Tests: iOS compatibility and sandbox restrictions testing
 - All text alignment options (horizontal, vertical, combined) are fully tested
 - All border and merge functionality is fully tested
+- Column ordering for sheets with more than 26 columns is fully tested

 ## Code Style & Formatting